 NAHB has launched a new effort focused on mental wellbeing in the construction industry with an emphasis on helping association members support healthy work environments and be more proactive in looking at their own health and wellness.

-NAHB VP of Legal Advocacy David Jaffe also co-authored an article, "Worker Wellbeing & Behavioral Health," that appeared in the December 2020 issue of the World Millwork Alliance's Millwork & More Magazine.
+- NAHB VP of Legal Advocacy David Jaffe co-authored, “Worker Wellbeing & Behavioral Health,” World Millwork Alliance’s Millwork & More Magazine, Dec.
+2020

-At the NAHB 2020 Spring Leadership Meetings, Cal Beyer, Vice President of Workforce Risk & Worker Wellbeing at construction risk management firm CSDZ, spoke to members of the NAHB committees spearheading the mental wellbeing initiative.
-During his presentation, “Focus on Workforce Wellbeing: What’s Under the Hardhat,” Beyer described some risk factors that may explain why construction workers are more prone to mental health issues and suicide and provided free resources for NAHB members:
+At the NAHB 2020 Spring Leadership Meetings, Cal Beyer, Vice President of Workforce Risk & Worker Wellbeing at construction risk management firm CSDZ provided free resources for NAHB members:

 - The Invisible Construction Crisis: Why Focus on Construction Workforce Risk?